gboersma/jdot/readme.md

 License
 =======

-Copyright 2013 Gerald Boersma <gerald.boersma@gmail.com>
+Copyright 2013 Gerald Boersma <gerald dot boersma at gmail dot com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this except in compliance with the License.